Diseases

 • Both disease and prevention/control measures related

-At present, SVD has often a sub-clinical course and usually the direct impact of the disease in pigs is quite low.
-The restriction of animal movement (protection and surveillance zones) may cause sanitary and welfare problems.
+In the last years of circulation in Italy, SVD had mainly a sub-clinical course and the direct impact of the disease in pigs was low.
+The restriction of animal movement (protection and surveillance zones) to be applied in case of occurrence may cause sanitary and welfare problems.

 • Endangered wild species affected or not (estimation for Europe / worldwide)